mathfanatic9/projects/Stock Prediction using LSTM Recurrent Neural Network/README.md

 - The trained model is used to predict stock prices for the year 2017.
 - Predictions are visualized alongside the actual stock prices for comparison.

-### Usage
-To run the project, ensure you have the required libraries installed, including numpy, matplotlib, pandas, sklearn, and TensorFlow.
-Then, execute the Jupyter Notebook to train the model and visualize the results.

 ### License
 This project is open-sourced under the MIT license.